 In recent years, the telecommunications industry has experienced a significant increase in customer demand for multiple-play offerings, which combine two or more fixed and mobile services in one package.
 Although we believe that the combination of our own fixed and mobile infrastructures in Romania is unparalleled, all of our principal competitors in the country have made arrangements to significantly enhance their multiple-play capabilities.
-In particular, Telekom Romania is currently continuing to invest in the development of its FTTH network to complement its existing mobile infrastructure.

 Orange Romania and Vodafone Romania have taken advantage of the ANCOM-endorsed practice for Romania's fixed line operators to open their networks to competitors.
 Both entered into certain network sharing agreements with Telekom Romania (in February 2016 and in June 2018, respectively) enabling them to provide cable TV and fixed internet and data services via Telekom Romania's network under their own brand names.
 Orange Romania is also party to a mobile network sharing agreement concluded in July 2013 with Vodafone Romania, under which each party independently operates its spectrum and retains strategic control over switched networks.
+Orange has also indicated that it is exploring creating a partnership with Vodafone and Deutsche Telekom to forge a pan-European mobile towers champion.
 These developments have resulted, and are expected in the future to result in, synergies to their businesses, increase competition, further pressure on prices, higher rates of customer churn and ultimately could adversely affect our revenue and profitability.
-Although, in 2015, ANCOM confirmed its view (which was supported by the European Commission) that we are under no obligation to open our fixed network to third parties, there is no assurance that this decision may not be reversed.
+Although following the conclusion of the market analysis conducted in 2015, ANCOM reconfirmed on October 2020 its view (which was supported by the European Commission in 2015 and being in the process of approval now) that we are under no obligation to open our fixed network to third parties, there is no assurance that this decision may not be reversed.
 If we are directed by ANCOM, or any other competent authority, to open our infrastructure to third parties, including our competitors, that could further enhance our competitors' market positions, while eroding our key competitive advantages, and have a material adverse effect on our business, prospects, results of operations or financial condition.

-Separately, Vodafone has completed the acquisition of Liberty Global's operations in four European countries, including Romania and Hungary, in July 2019.
-Deutsche Telekom has also been publicly reported to be exploring a sale of its businesses in Romania.
+Separately, Vodafone has completed the acquisition of Liberty Global's operations in four European countries, including Romania and Hungary, in July 2019, whereas Deutsche Telekom has signed an agreement with Orange for the sale of the majority package in its Romanian fixed operations business (with a fixed-mobile convergence component) in November 2020 (the transaction currently pending regulatory approval).